flaviendeseure/Tic-tac-toe_minimax_Agent/README.md

     - It is forbidden to use dictionaries of moves.
 All decisions must be calculated in real time

 3. Search space definition
-    We started by determining our search space to have an idea of the number of operations to perform:
+    I started by determining our search space to have an idea of the number of operations to perform:
     - There is 144 cases in the grid
     - At the nth round, there is $(244-(n-1))!$ possibilities

 4. Our model implementation
     The main challenge here is not the game complexity but the extremely large search space.
-In order to decrease the number of nodes that are evaluated by our model we use these variants:
+In order to decrease the number of nodes that are evaluated by our model I use these variants:
+    - Methods for search tree length reduction:
-    - We implement alpha-beta pruning
+        - alpha-beta pruning
+        - maximum depth limitation
+    - Method for search tree width reduction:
+        - Reduce the board size when it's possible in a sub-board
+    - I add an heuristic that looks at each group of adjacent marker locations in a (horizontal, vertical, or diagonal) line and assigns:
+        - For diagonal alignment
+            - 100000: if the agent has 4 markers in a row (the agent won),
+            - 500: if the agent has 3 markers in a row,
+            - 120: if the agent has 2 markers in a row,
+            - 10: if the agent has 1 markers in a row,
+            - -2: if the opponent has 1 markers in a row,
+            - -20: if the opponent has 2 markers in a row,
+            - -2000: if the opponent has 3 markers in a row,
+            - -15000: if the opponent has 4 markers in a row,
-    -
+        - For non-diagonal alignment
+            - 100000: if the agent has 4 markers in a row (the agent won),
+            - 250: if the agent has 3 markers in a row,
+            - 60: if the agent has 2 markers in a row,
+            - 5: if the agent has 1 markers in a row,
+            - -1: if the opponent has 1 markers in a row,
+            - -10: if the opponent has 2 markers in a row,
+            - -800: if the opponent has 3 markers in a row,
+            - -7000: if the opponent has 4 markers in a row,

 > *“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”* - Abraham Lincoln

 ## Requirements